erichseamon/COVIDriskpaper/README.md

-## Supplemental Materials: Spatial Modeling for Social Determinants of COVID-19 Mortality
+## Supplemental Materials: Spatial Modeling of Sociodemographic Risk for COVID-19 Mortality

 Submitted to Microorganisms February 2024